 The legendary tale of the sharp-shooting hero on a quest for freedom makes for grand opera: a struggle for liberty against oppression and the courage that victory demands.

 Rossini’s final masterwork, famed for its iconic overture, will be staged in Australia for the first time in over a century.
-Epic opera demands epic staging and director Rodula Gaitanou (Royal Opera House, Opera Holland Park) and designer Simon Corder tackle Tell with grit and grandeur.
+Epic opera demands epic staging and director Rodula Gaitanou (Royal Opera House, Opera Holland Park) and designers Simon Corder and Esther Marie Hayes tackle Tell with grit and grandeur.
 Victorian Opera’s Artistic Director Richard Mills conducts an all-star cast of the finest singers from Australia and abroad.

 Hope illuminates a darkened world in this striking new production.

 Saturday 14 July 7:30pm

 Tuesday 17 July 7:30pm